wing5wong/artisan-whs-static/source/_extracurricular_activities/rockquest.md

 * 2011 Runner Up - 'Red Velvet Cheesecake'
 * 2010 Runner Up
 * 2009 Regional Winners 'Lambic Rhythms'
-* 2002 National Winners – ‘The Have’
+* 2002 NATIONAL WINNERS – ‘The Have’

 **When:** Entries at start of year for the competition which begins in May.